rcfoster/rcfoster.github.io/_posts/2014-1-1-experience-1.markdown

 title: Work
 description: |
 ---
 I work as a statistician for Bettis atomic power laboratory, providing the Navy with statistical support for its reactors.
-In my free time I've done some research in psychometrics.
-I've also conducted research into applications of quantum computing in statistics.
+I previously completed a postdoctoral position at Los Alamos National Laboratory, during which I conducted research into applications of quantum computing in statistics.
+As a hobby, I do some research in psychometrics.